 - View the Passwords article to help choose a strong password.

 Your servername (aka hostname) controls where your email is sent from and sent to.
 There is only one recommended servername (hostname) you should use at DreamHost.
 It's your specific mail cluster name your account is assigned to.
-For example:
+For example, your mail servername will be one of the following:

 Where to find your mail cluster name